RaisinTen/fs-make/README.md

 ---

 When you're planning on making a project, it would be very convenient to have a language to express its structure.
 It would be even better to generate the file system from it.
-Here's a subset of JSON to help you plan out a file system and the associated parser, **`fs-make` (file system make)**.
+Here's a data format, similar to [JSON](https://www.json.org/json-en.html) to help you plan out a file system and the associated parser, **`fs-make` (file system make)**.

 ## Grammar accepted by the Parser